“We all need people who will give us feedback. That’s how we improve.”

 Never mistake negative feedback for criticism.
 A good business must consider negative feedback as a ‘fuel’ to enhance its performance.
 A negative criticism, when found as constructive feedback, helps the companies in making better decisions.
 These decisions are meant to increase performance and satisfaction.

 5. The feedback survey is a process of continued learning

 A continued feedback process involving a different set of respondents is a modern-day business requirement.
-Stay aligned with organizational goals, develop business strategies, accelerate performance, undertake product/service improvements, and enhance relationships by adopting a good feedback survey tool.
+Stay aligned with organizational goals, develop business strategies, accelerate performance, undertake product/service improvements, and enhance relationships by adopting a useful feedback survey tool.

-However, the problem in creating feedback surveys arises when the fabric of an engaging, appealing and accessible survey is woven with a wrong pattern.
-A survey becomes meaningless when you mess it up with too many questions, use leading questions, poorly phrased questions or ask questions irrelevant to your motive.
+However, the problem in creating feedback surveys arises when the fabric of an engaging, appealing, and accessible survey is woven with a wrong pattern.
+A survey becomes meaningless when you mess it up with too many questions, use leading questions, poorly phrased questions, or ask questions irrelevant to your motive.

 Recent research by Cint, states that 62% of consumers are inclined to buy from a brand that has asked them for an opinion.
-Additionally, 52% of consumers experience a loyalty boost when a certain brand asks them for feedback.
+Additionally, 52% of consumers experience a loyalty boost when a specific brand asks them for feedback.
 Therefore, you need a properly designed questionnaire that peeks directly into the brains of people and figures out their perception.

 At QuestionPro we have years of experience to tailor perfect surveys meeting customer expectations, and today we are sharing our secret three-step theory with you

 - Step 1: Design an engaging feedback survey offering ‘ on brand’ experience.